Python Environment¶

 the shells path.
 Add the following to your shell configuration file,

-e.g. ~/.bashrc
+e.g. ~/.bashrc or ~/.zshrc:

 export PATH=$PATH:$HOME/.local/bin